What’s the best note-taking app?

 Evernote has apps for Android and iOS as well as desktop apps for Windows and OS X. You can also access it through a web browser and use several different browser extensions to capture snippets of web pages for your notebooks.

-When I first wrote this article in 2013, I relied primarily on Simplenote.
-More recently, I migrated all my notes from my paper systems and from Simplenote into Evernote, and now I use Evernote every day.
-I haven't looked back.
+When I first wrote this article, I relied primarily on Simplenote.
+A few years ago, I migrated all my notes from my paper systems and from Simplenote into Evernote and added PDFs and pictures.

 I capture ideas for articles I want to write, I “swipe” articles by others that I want to reference later on, and I even store audio recordings and photo notes in Evernote.